sndirsch/sndirsch.github.io/_posts/2022-06-07-nvidia-opengpu.markdown

 # Explained in Detail

-These `CUDA Packages` and `Proprietary:X11:Drivers` repositories on the picture right above are hosted on the `NVIDIA` server, whereas the `X11:Drivers:Video` repository on the same picture is hosted on our `openSUSE Build Service`.
+These `CUDA Packages` and `Proprietary:X11:Drivers` repositories on the picture right above are hosted on the `NVIDIA` server, whereas the `X11:Drivers:Video:Redesign` repository on the same picture is hosted on our `openSUSE Build Service`.

 What happens is that package `cuda` requires package `cuda-runtime` (both on `CUDA packages` repo), which again requires `cuda-drivers`.
-The last one is provided by our `nvidia-computeG06` package on `Proprietary:X11:Drivers` repository.
-It has higher priority than the `cuda-drivers` meta package from `CUDA Packages` repository, which would require in addition the display driver packages `x11-video-nvidiaG06` and `nvidia-glG06` with all kind of dependancies we would like to avoid for a `CUDA Minimal Installation`.
-Our `nvidia-computeG06` package on `Proprietary:X11:Drivers` requires `nvidia-open-gfxG06-kmp` package on `openSUSE Build Service` or `nvidia-gfxG06-kmp` package on `Proprietary:X11:Drivers` repository.
+The last one is provided by our `nvidia-compute-G06` package on `Proprietary:X11:Drivers` repository.
+It has higher priority than the `cuda-drivers` meta package from `CUDA Packages` repository, which would require in addition the display driver packages `nvidia-video-G06` and `nvidia-gl-G06` with all kind of dependancies we would like to avoid for a `CUDA Minimal Installation`.
+Our `nvidia-compute-G06` package on `Proprietary:X11:Drivers` requires `nvidia-open-driver-G06-signed-kmp` package on `openSUSE Build Service` or `nvidia-driver-G06-kmp` package on `Proprietary:X11:Drivers` repository.
 But the former has a higher priority than the latter because of the repository priorities.
-Last but not least `kernel-firmware-nvidia-gsp` package is required by `nvidia-open-gfxG06-kmp`.
+Last but not least `kernel-firmware-nvidia-gsp-G06` package is required by `nvidia-open-driver-G06-signed-kmp`.

-Example for installation on SLE-15-SP4:
+Example for installation on openSUSE Leap 15.4:

 ![Minimal CUDA: Zypper Install](/assets/2022-06-07-cuda-zypper-install-output.png)